-Forest Park must maintain an environment, which permits an orderly and efficient operation of the school.
-This environment is created through consideration of others and self-discipline.
-Individuals cannot allow their action to infringe upon the rights of others as they seek to express themselves.
-This responsibility falls to a combined effort of students, parents, teachers, administrators, and our community, which establishes the value system we accept.
-The regulations for the management of school behavior are outlined by the Board of Education of Southeast Dubois Schools.
-The board has set policies and has appointed administrators to carry them out.
+Forest Park strives to maintain an environment which permits an orderly operation of the school.
+This environment is created when students and school personnel adhere to rules which foster consideration of each individual's views, perspectives, culture, and beliefs.
+However, the School cannot allow individuals to infringe upon the rights of others as they seek to express themselves.
+The Board of Education of Southeast Dubois Schools has set policies for the management of behavior and has appointed administrators to carry them out.

-The Southeast Dubois County School Corporation's disciplinary policy provides that a breach of discipline may result in verbal reprimand, referral to special personnel in the school, referral to probation officers or police, parent conferences, specialized counseling at students' expense, suspension, expulsion, assigned additional work, rearranging class schedules, detention requiring attendance after school hours, Saturday School, restriction of extracurricular activities, isolated seating, or denial of participation in the graduation ceremony.
+Schools have a broad range of consequences when disciplinary action is deemed necessary by the administration.
+These consequences include, but are not limited to a verbal reprimand, referral to probation officers or police, parent conferences, specialized counseling at students' expense, suspension, expulsion, assigned additional work, rearranging class schedules, detention requiring attendance after school hours including Saturday School, restriction of extracurricular activities, isolated seating, or denial of participation in the graduation ceremony.

-Detention
+Lunch Detention